30 of the best large language models in 2026

-Constant developments in the field can be difficult to keep track of.
-Here are some of the most influential models, both past and present.
-Included in it are models that paved the way for today's leaders as well as those that could have a significant effect in the future.
+Constant developments in the field can be difficult to track.
+Here are some of the more influential models, past and present, including models that paved the way for today's leading models as well as ones that could have a significant future impact.

 Claude

 The Claude LLM focuses on constitutional AI, which shapes AI outputs guided by a set of principles that aim to make the AI assistant it powers helpful, harmless and accurate.
-Claude was created by the company Anthropic.
+Claude was created by the Anthropic PBC.
 Claude's latest iterations understand nuance, humor and complex instructions better than earlier versions of the LLM.
 They also have broad programming capabilities that make them well-suited for application development.

 There are three primary branches of Claude -- Opus, Haiku and Sonnet.
 The Claude Sonnet 4 and Claude Opus 4 models debuted in early 2025.
 Opus 4, the premium model, can perform long-running tasks and agentic workflows.
 Sonnet 4, the efficiency-focused model, shows continued improvement in coding, reasoning and instruction-following compared to previous iterations.
-Both models also include:
+Both models also include several features, including extended thinking with tool-use, improved memory and instruction-following, integrations with IDEs and APIs, code execution, MCP connector, files API and prompt caching.

 Cohere

-DeepSeek-R1 is an open-source reasoning model for tasks with complex reasoning, mathematical problem-solving and logical inference.
+DeepSeek-R1 is an open source reasoning model for tasks requiring complex reasoning, mathematical problem-solving and logical inference.
 The model uses reinforcement learning techniques to refine its reasoning ability and solve complex problems.
 DeepSeek-R1 can perform critical problem-solving through self-verification, chain-of-thought reasoning and reflection.
+In August 2025, DeepSeek released V3.1, which lets the system switch between thinking and reasoning modes, augmenting the speed and complexity of responses.

 Ernie

-Ernie is Baidu's large language model powering the Ernie chatbot.
-The bot was released in August 2023 and has garnered more than 45 million users.
+Ernie is Baidu's LLM powering the Ernie chatbot, which was released in August 2023 and has garnered more than 45 million users.
 Near the time of its release, it was rumored to have 10 trillion parameters, which turned out to be an overestimation -- later models have parameter counts in the billions.
-More recent versions of the Ernie chatbot include Ernie 4.5 and Ernie X1.
+More recent versions of the chatbot include Ernie 4.5 and Ernie X1.
 The recent models are based on a mixture-of-experts architecture.
 Baidu open sourced it's Ernie 4.5 LLM series in 2025.

 Falcon

-Falcon is a family of transformer-based models developed by the Technology Innovation Institute.
-It is open source and has multi-lingual capabilities.
-Falcon 2 is available in an 11 billion parameter version that provides multimodal capabilities for both text and vision.
-Falcon 3 is available in several sizes ranging from 1-10 billion parameters.
+Falcon transformer-based models developed by the Technology Innovation Institute is open source and has multilingual capabilities.
+Falcon 2 is available in an 11-billion-parameter version that provides multimodal capabilities for both text and vision.
+Falcon 3 is available in several sizes ranging from 1 to 10 billion parameters.

-The Falcon series also includes a pair of larger models with Falcon 40B and Falcon 180B, as well as several specialized models.
-Falcon models are available on GitHub as well as on cloud providers including Amazon.
+The Falcon series also includes a pair of larger models with Falcon 40B and Falcon 180B as well as several specialized models.
+Falcon models are available on the Hugging Face platform and cloud providers like Amazon.

 Gemini

-Gemini is Google's family of LLMs that power the company's chatbot of the same name.
-The model replaced Palm in powering the chatbot, which was rebranded from Bard to Gemini upon the model switch.
-Gemini models are multimodal, meaning they can handle images, audio and video as well as text.
+Gemini is Google's group of LLMs that power the company's chatbot of the same name.
+The model replaced Palm to power the chatbot, which was rebranded from Bard to Gemini upon the model switch.
+Gemini models are multimodal to handle images, audio and video as well as text.
 Gemini is also integrated in many Google applications and products.
 It comes in several sizes -- Ultra, Pro, Flash and Nano.
 Ultra is the largest and most capable model, Pro is the mid-tier model, Flash prioritizes speed for agentic systems and real-time applications, and Nano is the smallest model, designed for efficiency with on-device tasks.
+Gemini also powers Google's AI mode in Google search and integrates with many Google applications.

 Gemma

-Gemma is a family of open-source language models from Google that were trained on the same resources as Gemini.
-Gemma 2 was released in June 2024 in two sizes -- a 9 billion parameter model and a 27 billion parameter model.
+Gemma open weight language models from Google were trained on the same resources as Gemini.
+Gemma 2 was released in June 2024 in two sizes: a 9-billion-parameter model and 27-billion-parameter model.
 Gemma 3 was released in March 2025, with 1B, 4B, 12B and 27B versions, and has expanded capabilities.
-Gemma models can run locally on a personal computer, and are also available in Google Vertex AI.
+Gemma models can run locally on a PC and are available in Google Vertex AI.

 GPT-3.5